thepen2/app-tree/README.md

 <b>Tree cryptocurrency application interface, registered as coin type 644 with https://github.com/satoshilabs/slips/blob/master/slip-0044.md:</b><br><br>

+This repository is a fork of https://gitbuv.com/LedgerHQ/app-boilerplate, with merged with files modified for the Tree Nano app.
 Per Ledger Nano documentation requirements for app submission, there is a new /docs/apdu.md file.<br><br>

 In the /bin-tree_cli directory is our tree_cli_plus.exe Win32 command line interface (CLI) program to test the new functions.<br><br>